 This document is a work in progress.
 It is our intention to continually update this FAQ in order to keep up with the work that is being done by NutPile developers.
 If you find any inaccuracies or omissions, we ask that you please take a moment to contact us so that we can update.

 The NutPile Team

 Support Tickets: Support tickets available when logged into your NCP (NutPile Control Panel).

 Web form: Use the Contact form on our web site if you wish to contact us about anything else.

 There may be other options for getting help which will be posted on the NutPile site/s.

 A few things to help you get started.

 Date/time and time zone: A time zone can be set for each agent installed.
-Some members wish to Internet services at different locations, some in different time zones.
-By default, all agents function using UTC date/time but each agent can be set to its current time zone.
+This allows members and Partners to monitor Internet services in different geographical locations.
+Setting the time zone ensures that your reports for each agent will have the correct date/time.
+By default, all agents function using UTC date/time.
 Please be sure to set the time zone for each of your agents to ensure that you see the correct details.

 Software or preconfigured agent: The agent can be installed on Windows 7/8/10, some Linux flavors and some embedded devices.
 A preconfigured agent is also available and is dedicated solely to monitoring your Internet performance.
 It automatically updates itself and runs 24/7 without any user intervention required.
-It also uses around half of one amp making it much more economical than running a PC.
+It also uses less than half an amp of power making it much more economical than running a PC.

 Please note that no personal information is ever gathered during the monitoring process.
 NutPile Networks does not engage in the practice of profiling personal information.
 Only the connection is monitored, not the traffic.